augustinh22/msc_markdown/source/03_AppliedExample.md

 ### ODC: ingesting information layers

-Data that has been indexed can also be ingested, resulting in automated tiling of an indexed product into netCDF files for more efficient access, creating a gridded time-series data cube [@geoscienceaustraliaIngestingDataOpen2017][^5].
+Data that has been indexed can also be ingested, resulting in automated tiling of an indexed product into \acf{netCDF} files for more efficient access, creating a gridded time-series data cube [@geoscienceaustraliaIngestingDataOpen2017][^5].
 The user needs to select a successfully indexed product (e.g. indexed \acs{SIAM}™ information layers), define the ingestion configuration and the \ac{ODC} software takes care of the rest.
 It automatically creates a new product description, re-projects the data if necessary, tiles them according to the configuration, creates the necessary metadata and indexes them, with automatic checks to avoid duplication.
 This ingestion command simply needs to be run whenever new data is added to an indexed product that ought to be ingested.

 [^5]: It is important to note that the logical view offered to the user is a multi-dimensional data cube regardless of whether or not a product has been indexed or ingested.